09:00

 Age 16 & over

 One of the highlights of London's running calendar where culture and movement collide!
-This festival weekend, featuring the popular Hackney Half Marathon, returns to the Marshes this spring.
+This festival weekend, featuring the popular Hackney Half Marathon, returns to the Marshes in springtime.

 Expect pure vibrancy as the borough comes alive for three days of celebrating the best of East London culture with crowds cheering you on at every turn!